thearifismail/xjoin-operator/README.md

 ## Implementation

-The operator defines two controllers that reconcile a XJoinPipeline
+The operator defines two controllers that reconcile a XJoinSynchronizer
-* [PipelineController](./controllers/xjoinpipeline_controller.go) which manages all the resources (connectors, elasticsearch resources, topic, replication slots) and handles recovery
+* [SynchronizerController](./controllers/xjoinsynchronizer_controller.go) which manages all the resources (connectors, elasticsearch resources, topic, replication slots) and handles recovery
-* [ValidationController](./controllers/validation_controller.go) which periodically compares the data in the ElasticSearch index with what is stored in HBI to determine whether the pipeline is valid
+* [ValidationController](./controllers/validation_controller.go) which periodically compares the data in the ElasticSearch index with what is stored in HBI to determine whether the synchronizer is valid

 ## Development
 ### Setting up the development environment using Clowder